tpbnick/docs/docs/py-data-types.md

 ```
 We have now created a *variable* named `message`.
 Every variable is connected to a *value*, which is the information associated with that variable.
 In this case the value is the `Hello Python World!` text.

 Adding a variable makes a little more work for the Python interpreter.
-When it processes the first line, it associates the variable `message` with the `Hello Puthon World!` text.
+When it processes the first line, it associates the variable `message` with the `Hello Python World!` text.
 When it reaches the second line, it prints the value associated with `message` to the screen.

 ### Naming and Using Variables